Som14/Day-1-Assignment-PLP/README.md

 •	Enhancing User Experience:
 •	Ethical and Responsible AI Use

+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective.
 Example of a Vague Prompt: "Tell me about technology."
 Improved Prompt: "Explain the impact of artificial intelligence on the healthcare industry, focusing on how AI is used for diagnostics and patient care."
 Why the Improved Prompt is More Effective